 The Benefits of the Valsalva Maneuver When Lifting Heavy Weight

 The Valsalva maneuver creates a lot of internal pressure in your torso.
 This increase in abdominal pressure turns your normal day-to-day, sponge-like core into a stiff, telephone pole-like core.
 That rigidity is what protects your spine while you’re lifting heavy weight and it makes for a more efficient lift — rigid structures transfer force better than spongy structures.

 Your body naturally performs the Valsalva maneuver whenever you’re lifting or pushing something heavy.
-Mark Rippetoe uses the example of pushing a car to highlight this instinctive response.
+Mark Rippetoe, creator of Starting Strength, uses the example of pushing a car to highlight this instinctive response.
 Think back to when you’ve had to push a stalled car.
 You took a big breath and held it while simultaneously tightening the muscles in your core.
 You do the same thing when you hear someone say, “Brace yourself!”
 In both scenarios, you do the Valsalva maneuver without even thinking about it.

 Weightlifting belts help magnify the pressure that performing the Valsalva maneuver creates in your torso.
 As we discussed in our article on why you should wear a weightlifting belt, these belts don’t support your back while lifting, as it is often assumed.
 Instead, the belt provides a proprioceptive cue to your torso to squeeze and tighten your core muscles harder when you’re lifting a really heavy weight.
 Just as you can tense your bicep muscles more when you’re curling 20-lb dumbbells than when you’re curling a couple of soup cans, your core muscles can tense up more when they’ve got something to push against.
 The weightlifting belt provides that pushback.